 Allison R. Cantor is a Postdoctoral Fellow for International Research and Engagement, SMU Anthropology.
 She is a Medical Anthropologist and a Public Health Specialist with a Ph.D. and M.P.H in maternal and child health from the University of South Florida.
 Allison specializes in community-based participatory research in the Americas.
 Allison has investigated a range of health topics in the U.S., Costa Rica, and Peru, which include food insecurity, Covid-19, water and sanitation, and obstetric violence.
 Her book on tourism and maternal health in rural Costa Rica was published in 2019.
 She is also an independent consultant, collaborating with organizations such as Médecins Sans Frontières (Doctors without Borders) and the United Nations Population Fund (UNFPA).

-Madison Fillinger-Rumora is a first year Ph.D. anthropology student at SMU with a concentration in globalization and international development.
+Madison Fillinger-Rumora is a Cultural Anthropology Ph.D. student at SMU with a concentration in globalization and international development.
 She received her B.A. in anthropology from the University of Kentucky in December 2019 and completed several independent studies to gather research on environmental anthropology in mining communities in West Virginia and waste disposal in Indonesia.
 Her research interests include environmental anthropology, dynamics between vulnerable populations and environmental issues, and health issues influenced by practices leading to environmental degradation.
-Within the Cairns Lab, Madison is currently serving as lab manager.

 Affiliated Research Scientists